Gaiman: Visiting a Welsh Town in Patagonia & Where to Find Afternoon Tea!

 Set along the shores of the Chubut River in the Province of Chubut, you’ll find the town of Gaiman.

-Y Wladfa refers to the establishment of settlements by Welsh immigrants in Patagonia, however, in many ways, Gaiman is considered the heart of the Welsh colony in Patagonia.
+While Y Wladfa refers to the wider Welsh settlements across Patagonia, in many ways, Gaiman is considered the heart of the Welsh colony in Patagonia.

 Yes, you have the communities of Rawson, Trelew, Dolavon, Las Plumas, Paso de Indios and Trevelin as you cross the province from the Atlantic to the Andes.
 However, nowhere is Welsh culture better preserved than in Gaiman!